efavry/LO54-JEE-MiniProjet/README.md

 mvn install
 java -jar broker_jms-1.0-SNAPSHOT-jar-with-dependencies.jar
 ### App
-mvn war:war
-deploy and run in tomcat 8 app-1.0-SNAPSHOT.war with the javadb set to the base available in conception/final.sql
+Beware the ip of the broker is to be set manually in the code in the registration servlet mvn war:war deploy and run in tomcat 8 app-1.0-SNAPSHOT.war with the javadb set to the base available in conception/final.sql